aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 The Use method returns an IDisposable and it **must be disposed**.
 Once the return value is disposed, the Reason is automatically restored to the previous value.

+### Owned Entities

+Entity History tracks changes to owned entities as entity changes.
+The primary key of the owner entity is saved as the **entity id**.

 ### Notes

 -   A property must be **public** in order to be saved in the change logs.
     Private and protected properties are ignored.
 -   DisableAuditing takes priority over the Audited attribute.
--   Entity History only works for entities.
+-   Entity History only works for entities and owned entities.
 -   Entity History only works for scalar properties, e.g. string, int, bool...